-Learn how to sow grass seed with our informative D.I.Y video
+Learn how to sow your seed with our informative D.I.Y video.

 - Dig the soil over to a depth of 20-25cm

-Tip: Leave the ground to cultivate naturally, 1-4 weeks if you can.
+Tip: Leave the ground to cultivate naturally for 10-14 days.
 This will bring any remaining sneaky weeds to the surface that can be pulled out by hand.
 However, if you have used our Feed, Weed and Moss Killer - you can skip this step.

 Divide the ground into m2 sections

 Mark out your lawn into m2 sections so you can cover the ground evenly - just like Ross did using our IMPRESS: Clay Master Lawn Seed.